dxrcy/phonet-old/README.md

 - `#` Hashtag: A whole line comment
 - `$` Dollar: Define a [_class_](#classes)
 - `@` Commat: Describe a subsequent pattern.
 This is used as the _reason_ if a test fails
+- - `@@` Double Commat: A _useful_ reason, that is used by every following pattern before the next reason
 - `&` Ampersand: Define a [_pattern_](#patterns).
 Use `+` or `!` to identify _intent_
 - - `&+` Ampersand Bang: Defines a _positive pattern_ (Pattern must be followed for word to be valid)
 - - `&!` Ampersand Bang: Defines a _negative pattern_ (Pattern must **not** be followed for word to be valid)